awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-route53-apigateway/README.md

 # from a previously instantiated construct that created an API Gateway REST API
 existingRestApi = previouslyCreatedApigatewayToLambdaConstruct.apiGateway

+# domain_name must match existing hosted zone in your account and the existing certificate
 ourHostedZone = route53.HostedZone.from_lookup(self, 'HostedZone',
                                                 domain_name="example.com",
                                                 )